What are GTM tools?

 1. ZoomInfo

-GTM Workspace with Copilot brings AI directly into your prospecting workflow.
-Copilot surfaces real-time insights about account activity, automates research tasks, and recommends what to do next based on buying signals.
+GTM Workspace brings AI directly into your prospecting workflow.
+Its native AI agents surface real-time insights about account activity, automate research tasks, and recommend next actions based on buying signals detected across the GTM Context Graph.
 You stop switching between tools because contact discovery, email verification, phone validation, and intent data live in one interface.
 Native integrations with Salesforce, HubSpot, Microsoft Dynamics, and major sales engagement platforms push data directly into your existing workflows.
+Teams that prefer to wire ZoomInfo's intelligence into their own AI tools and agents can do that via MCP or one API, connecting the same contact, firmographic, and intent data to any agent without adopting a new interface.

 Intent Data: Track account-level research activity across buying signals to identify in-market prospects before competitors do